nicoakuang/NQUClass/Computer Structure/Week2.md

-# Computer Structure
+# Week #2

-Week #2
+Mid and Final exam Task is Do Project

-Instal nand2tetris
+Go to [nand2tetris.org](https://www.nand2tetris.org/software) and download the software

-Do Project
+Instal nand2tetris and Do the Project

 Project 1: Boolean Logic